 It doesn’t mean we won’t ever be jealous again; we’re humans, and it’s a part of our sinful nature.
 However, we can shut down the thoughts and feelings right away and ask God to replace them with more holy and pleasing reasoning.

 We can have confidence in God because He has given us over 3,000 promises in the Bible for our good.
 He has good plans for us, hold us in the palms of His hands and loves us forever.

-Worldly success doesn’t mean much to God, however bringing others to faith and living out our faith trumps it all.The Secret of the Confident Christian woman is she is covered completely by her Creator; protected,… Click To Tweet
+Worldly success doesn’t mean much to God, however bringing others to faith and living out our faith trumps it all.The Secret of the Confident Christian woman is she is covered completely by her Creator; protected, sustained and placed right in her purpose.
+Click To Tweet

 Work-in-progress girl here; replacing all my baggage, one step at a time and growing more like Christ!

 Jealousy is all the fun you think they had. ~Erica Jong